This article shows you how to request, receive, and review Organization Data Access reports.

 The SSProtect product suite provides a great deal of functionality directed at minimizing the impact of complex security events, whether through the loss of sensitive IP, the cost of Incident Response and Recovery, or the impact of disruptions due to sabotage and/ or data loss/ availability.

 In the progression of managed data usage, KODiAC Cloud Services provides a central point of coordination for all information - configuration data, runtime data access, and detection information from distributed Honeypots.

 All of this information flows to the single source that stores and makes available information suitable for audit access reports that provide deterministic information useful in assessing disclosure risk, attacker presence, and retained protections at any stage of a threat dynamic.

-To display a report of this information, choose the Usage Reports context menu from the notification icon and, depending on configuration, utilize Quick Access commands for a recent (2-day, GMT) file activity detail, file sequence report, user/ Admin activity, and/ or Integrated file and user/ Admin Activity (for Privileged Organization Users):
+To display a report of this information, choose the Usage Reports context menu from the notification icon and, depending on configuration, utilize Quick Access commands for a recent (1-2 day, UTC) file activity detail, file sequence report, user/ Admin activity, and/ or Integrated file and user/ Admin Activity (for Privileged Organization Users):